 Master of Arts Degree in Bicultural-Bilingual Education

 The Master of Arts degree in Bicultural-Bilingual Education offers students an advanced study in the design and implementation of bilingual/dual language education programs.
 Coursework incorporates theories of critical pedagogy and educational equity as well as perspectives on additive bilingualism and biliteracy.
 This interdisciplinary degree advances understandings of urban education, applied linguistics in bilingual settings, and multicultural children's literature.
 Grounded in social justice, the program of study examines theory and research related to effective bilingual/dual language education.
-The master's degree is offered under three options: thesis, non-thesis and an option with initial Teacher Certification.
+The master's degree is offered under three options: thesis, non-thesis, and an option with initial Teacher Certification.

 Program Admission Requirements